Holiday Season with Your Pets: Safety Tips, Gift Ideas, and Ways to Keep Them Calm

 Comfort & Routine During the Holidays

 With all the visitors, travel, and excitement, pets can easily get overstimulated.
-Try to keep their normal feeding and walk schedule as consistent as possible.
-Setting up a quiet retreat — a bed or blanket in a calm room — gives them a place to recharge when things get busy.
+Try to keep their normal feeding and walking schedule as consistent as possible.
+Setting up a quiet retreat, a bed or blanket in a calm room, gives them a place to recharge when things get busy.

-A few other small things can help too: playing soft music or a movie, giving them a shirt or blanket that smells like their person, and reminding guests not to sneak table scraps or open doors too quickly.
-Scout likes to take her “quiet time” on her dog bed in the bedroom during gatherings — even social pets need a little downtime.
+A few other small things can help: playing soft music or a familiar movie in the background, giving them a shirt or blanket that smells like their person, and reminding guests not to sneak table scraps or open doors too quickly.
+Scout takes her quiet time on her dog bed in the bedroom during gatherings.
+Even social pets need a little downtime.

 Holiday Safety Essentials

-It’s easy for pets to get curious during the holidays — there’s new food, decorations, and all kinds of tempting things within reach.
-A few small precautions can go a long way toward keeping them safe and stress-free.
+It's easy for pets to get curious during the holidays.
+There's new food, decorations, and all kinds of tempting things within reach.
+A few small precautions go a long way.

-Toxic and Unsafe Foods: chocolate, onions, garlic, grapes, raisins, turkey bones, gravy, fatty meats, alcohol, and xylitol (found in sugar-free gum and baked goods).
+Foods to keep away from pets: chocolate, onions, garlic, grapes, raisins, turkey bones, gravy, fatty meats, alcohol, and xylitol (found in sugar-free gum and many baked goods).

-Decor Hazards: tinsel, ribbons, string, candles, cords, and small ornaments.
+Decor hazards to watch for: tinsel, ribbons, string, candles, loose cords, and small ornaments that could be swallowed.

 If your pet eats something they shouldn't, call your veterinarian right away for guidance.